MadScientist29/MadScientist29/README.md

-# 👋 Hi, I’m @MadScientist29
+# 👋 Hi, I’m Sai Bhargav Karnati

 Welcome to my GitHub profile!
-I'm Sai Bhargav Karnati, a Data Science Master's student at UMBC, passionate about harnessing the power of data to solve real-world problems.
+I'm a Data Science Master's student at UMBC, passionate about harnessing the power of data to solve real-world problems.

 ---